rbh-93/Java-Instant-Messenger/README.md

 # Java-Instant-Messenger
 # A simple instant messenger using Java (Client-Server)
 This Instant Messenger is built in Java.
 It has two programs - one is the server (handling server side logic) and the other is the client (used for connecting to the server).
-Both client and server use GUIs.
+The Instant Messenger uses a client/server architecture.
-In a client server architecture clients and servers communicate on a network on separate hardware but they may reside in the same system.
+In a client server architecture clients and servers communicate on a network on separate hardware but they may reside in the same system, which is the case here.

 # IM Architecture
 - ClientClass.java: Responsible for handling connection to the server.
 ClientClass implements a GUI for the user to send/receive messages to/from the server.